-Many checking accounts come with a starting set of checks upon opening, but once those run out, you’ll need to buy more.
+Many checking accounts come with a starting set of free checks, usually containing 100 to 150 checks, upon opening, but once those run out, you’ll need to buy more.

 Ordering checks from the bank can be expensive; some banks may charge $30 or more for a set of checks.
 Meanwhile, getting your checks online from a third party is often a much cheaper alternative.
 Plus, there are generally more options for customizing checks when you order them online.
 Here are the steps to do so.

 - Ordering checks online from third-party retailers is often a cheaper alternative to getting them from your bank.

 - When choosing a check design, you can personalize it by selecting from a variety of options, including cause-related designs and the option to upload a custom image.